rindelicato/Portfolio/README.md

 My persistence bore fruit when I finally won the competition for three consecutive years, earning the esteemed opportunity to showcase my talents at Carnegie Hall.
 This transformative journey underscored the vital importance of resilience in adversity and the enduring power of unwavering determination.

 This determination also extended into my academic journey, where I graduated from Rutgers University with dual majors in Criminal Justice and Political Science and a minor in Cyber Security.
-This academic diversity equipped me with a comprehensive understanding of the Legal System, government institutions, and Intellectual Property amonst other things.
+This academic diversity equipped me with a comprehensive understanding of the Legal System, Government Institutions, and Intellectual Property amonst other things.

 My professional journey started as a research analyst for the Civic Operations Group, collaborating with the New Jersey Department of Health on a pivotal COVID-19 outreach program.
 This role immersed me in the intricacies of government and demographic data analysis, aiding in the identification of underserved communities.
 This experience fueled my passion for data analysis, leading to a role at Amstat Corp as a data analyst specializing in aviation data.
-Driven by a desire for continuous growth, I pursued further refinement of my analytical skills by enrolling in CareerFoundry.
+Driven by a desire for continuous growth, I pursued further refinement of my analytical & technical skills by enrolling in CareerFoundry.

-### Work Experience
-**Data Analyst** @ Amstat Incorporated
-- Gathered and arranged research data to create representative graphs and charts highlighting aircraft sales figures by state and calendar year.
-This provided our customers a competitive advantage to ultimately uncover new revenue opportunities and drive strategic decision-making within the corporate aviation industry.

 # **Profession Summary**